kazuibasou/KDD2020/README.md

 		./pokec_aved_estimation ideal

 ### `./pokec_aved_convergence`
-Return the relative error of the convergence value of each average degree estimator on the Pokec dataset.
+Return the relative error of the convergence value of each average degree estimator on the Pokec graph.

 - **Experimental settings:**

 	- Nothing

 ### `./pokec_public_clusters_size`
-Return the relative size of the largest public-cluster and the average absolute size of the isolated public-clusters on the Pokec dataset.
+Return the relative size of the largest public-cluster and the average absolute size of the isolated public-clusters of the Pokec graph.

 - **Experimental settings:**

 	- Nothing

 ### `./real_facebook_estimation`
-Return the estimates of the size and average degree of Facebook obtained from the dataset of samples of real public Facebook users via random walk.
+Return the estimates of the size and average degree of Facebook obtained from the samples of real public Facebook users via random walk.

 - **Experimental settings:**